lmangani/docker-hepswitch/README.md

 -->

 ### Custom Build w/ RTPEngine kernel modules
-In order for RTPEngine to insert and use its kernel recording modules, the container must be built for the specific system w/ corresponding modules and kernel version
+In order for RTPEngine to insert and use its kernel recording modules on a given system, the container must be built for the specific OS kernel w/ corresponding modules, etc.
 ```
 git clone https://github.com/lmangani/docker-hepswitch
 cd docker-hepswitch